Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 Kevin Love Insights vs. the Knicks

-- Love's opponents, the Knicks, have one of the NBA's slowest tempos with 101.0 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Love's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On the boards, the Knicks are ranked seventh in the NBA, giving up 42.0 rebounds per game.
+- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.

-- The Knicks concede 25.1 assists per game, 13th-ranked in the NBA.
+- In terms of assists, the Knicks are 13th in the league, allowing 25.1 per game.

 Kevin Love vs. the Knicks